Statement of Corporate Governance

 N/a – indicates that a director was not a member of a particular committee

-Non-members are invited to attend committees as appropriate
+Non-members are invited to attend committees as appropriate.

-6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities
+6. Ensure that between them the directors have the necessary up- to-date experience, skills and capabilities.

-7. Evaluate board performance based upon clear and relevant objectives, seeking continuous improvement
+7. Evaluate board performance based upon clear and relevant objectives, seeking continuous improvement.

 Whilst the restrictions imposed by the Covid-19 pandemic have been lifted and the focus of the Board returns to delivering growth for Velocity, the Board also recognises that some of the key challenges and practices entered into during the pandemic (for example, cash flow forecasting) remain the same.
-With this in mind, the new and existing Board members have been set objectives that are relevant to the Group’s current position and performance against these objectives will be monitored as the year progresses.

-8. Promote a culture that is based on ethical values and behaviour
+8. Promote a culture that is based on ethical values and behaviour.

 Our long-term growth is underpinned by our seven core values:

-1. We place our staff first, putting ourselves in their shoes to understand the current and future needs of those who work with us.
+• We place our staff first, putting ourselves in their shoes to understand the current and future needs of those who work with us.

-2. We value our customers determining how to anticipate their current and future needs and how to exceed their expectations.
+• We value our customers determining how to anticipate their current and future needs and how to exceed their expectations.

-4. We communicate with our shareholders and explain our strategy clearly and the challenges Velocity faces.
+• We communicate with our shareholders and explain our strategy clearly and the challenges Velocity faces.

-5. We are team players who recognise that Velocity is worth much more than the sum of its parts and we are committed to learning from one another.
+• We are team players who recognise that Velocity is worth much more than the sum of its parts and we are committed to learning from one another.

-6. We are committed to innovation in what we do and how we do it, and to working smarter rather than harder to reduce costs, increase efficiency and help aircraft parts’ manufacturers to increase build rates.
+• We are committed to innovation in what we do and how we do it, and to working smarter rather than harder to reduce costs, increase efficiency and help aircraft parts’ manufacturers to increase build rates.

 The culture of the Group is characterised by these values which are communicated regularly to staff through internal communications and forums.
-The core values are communicated to prospective employees in the Group’s recruitment programmes and are considered as part of the selection process.
+The core values are also communicated to prospective employees in the Group’s recruitment programmes and are considered as part of the selection process.

 The Board believes that a culture based on the seven core values is a competitive advantage and consistent with fulfilment of the Group’s mission and execution of its strategy.
 It is the responsibility of the Executive Management Committee to evaluate how the Company might better achieve these objectives, and report to the Board on a regular basis.

-9. Maintain governance structures and processes that are fit for purpose and support good decision making by the board
+9. Maintain governance structures and processes that are fit for purpose and support good decision- making by the board.

-10. Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders
+10. Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.

 The Board believes that corporate governance is more than just a set of guidelines; rather it is a framework which underpins the core values for running the business.
-The Board has formal responsibilities and agendas and three sub-committees; in addition, strong informal relations are maintained between Executive and Non-executive Directors.
+The Board has formal responsibilities and agendas and three sub- committees; in addition, strong informal relations are maintained between Executive and Non- executive Directors.

 Non-executive Directors meet with other senior managers and give advice and assistance between meetings.

-The Chairman, Chief Executive Officer and the Group Finance Director make presentations to institutional shareholders and analysts each year immediately following the release of interim and full year results.
+The Chairman, Chief Executive Officer and the Chief Financial Officer make presentations to institutional shareholders and analysts each year following the release of interim and full year results.
 They also attend retail shareholder events.
-The slides used for such presentations are made available on the Group’s website under the 'Reports and Presentations' section.
-They also meet regularly with the Group’s Nomad/broker and discuss any shareholder feedback, the Board is briefed accordingly.
+The slides used for such presentations are made available on the Group’s website under the Reports and Presentations section.
+They also meet regularly with the Group’s Nomad/broker and discuss any shareholder feedback, following which, the Board is briefed accordingly.

 All Directors attend the Annual General Meeting and engage both formally and informally with shareholders during and after the meeting.
-The results of voting at the AGM is communicated to shareholders via RNS and on the Group’s website.
+The results of voting at the AGM are communicated to shareholders via RNS and on the Group’s website.